 Subcomponent 1.2 will be managed by the PIU (PWD) supported by its Divisional offices.
-The PWD staff will be supported by additional resources for managing the safeguard aspects of the road's component and the IT aspects (RAMS and e-PMS).
+The PWD staff will be supported by additional resources for managing the E&S Management of the road's component and the IT aspects (RAMS and e-PMS).